codealchemist/meli-exam-client/README.md

 # About

-The app is build with React, bootstraped with CRA.
+The app is built with React, bootstraped with CRA.